yoavfrancis/Bejeweled/README.md

 Appendix -  Design Ideas
 ------------------

-I'll not delve into the code itself, but I'll try abstractly present the "algorithm" (Or to put more correctly, how the game works)
+I'll not delve into the code itself, but I'll try to abstractly present the "algorithm" (Or to put more correctly, how the game works)

 In putting the game to an [MVC](http://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) design, There arises the following problem :